MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-honeywell.md

 ## [Provider format](#tab/tabid-native)

-This notebooks shows how to send a basic quantum circuit in the Honeywell OpenQASM 2.0 format to a Honeywell target via Azure Quantum.
+This example shows how to send a basic quantum circuit in the Honeywell OpenQASM 2.0 format to a Honeywell Quantum Computing target via Azure Quantum.

-First, run the below cell to import the required packages for this sample:
+First, run the below cell for the required imports:

 ```python
 from azure.quantum import Workspace